 Rob Readnour, Ph.D., has served as a member of our board of directors since November 2019.
 Since July 2018, Dr. Readnour has served as the Managing Director at Mountain Group Partners, a venture capital firm that invests in early-stage companies in the life science, agricultural technology, and technology sectors.
-From October 1990 to June 2018, Dr. Readnour served in multiple senior management positions at Elanco Animal Health Incorporated, a publicly traded pharmaceutical company that was previously part of Eli Lilly, including Senior Director of Product Development and Senior Advisor and Chief Scientific Officer at Elanco Alternative Innovation.
-Dr. Readnour currently serves as a member of the board of or has visitation rights to Targan Inc., a bio-systems company focused on animal health, Advanced Animal Diagnostics, Inc., an animal health device company, Skyline Vet Pharma, Inc., a veterinary pharmaceutical company, Exubrion Therapeutics, Inc., a radiotherapeutic veterinary device company, Appello Pharmaceuticals, Inc., a drug and nutraceutical compound development company.
-Dr. Readnour also currently serves as the Executive Chairman of In the Bowl Animal Health, Inc., an animal health company.
-Dr. Readnour is also the Chief Executive Officer of Borah, Inc., an animal health discovery company.
+From October 1990 to June 2018, Dr. Readnour served in multiple senior management positions at Elanco Animal Health, a publicly traded pharmaceutical company that was previously part of Eli Lilly & Co, including Senior Director of Product Development and Senior Advisor and Chief Scientific Officer at Elanco Alternative Innovation.
+Dr. Readnour currently serves as a member of the board of or has visitation rights to Targan, a bio-systems company focused on animal health, Advanced Animal Diagnostics, an animal health device company, Skyline Vet Pharma, a veterinary pharmaceutical company, Exubrion Therapeutics, a radiotherapeutic veterinary device company.
+Dr. Readnour also currently serves as the Executive Chairman of In the Bowl Animal Health, an animal health company.
+Dr. Readnour is also the Chief Executive Officer of Borah, an animal health discovery company.
 Dr. Readnour received a Ph.D. in Analytical Chemistry from University of Illinois and a B.S. in Chemistry from Southeast Missouri State University.
 We believe that Dr. Readnour's more than 30 years of experience moving products from discovery through commercialization makes him an appropriate member of our board of directors.